Can I Glaze Air Dry Clay?

 • Allow the air-dry clay in a room that isn’t exposed to dry sunlight or dust that might settle on top of the glaze.

-Keep in mind that this air-dry glaze clay isn’t food safe but only meant for the purpose of decoration.
+Keep in mind that this air-dry glaze clay isn’t food-safe but only meant for decoration.

-Can You Use Spray Can In Order To Glaze Air-Dry Clay?
+Can You Use a Spray Can To Glaze Air-Dry Clay?

 If you are not good with brushes, you can still glaze your air-dry clay with the formula we concocted above.
 Simply pour it inside a spray can and shake it well before you start to glaze the air-dry clay artwork.
 However, the process of working with the spray can is a tad different than using a brush to paint the glaze.